Adding users

 - Define login requirements

-Users with administrative permissions can set requirements for password security, default settings and lockout settings for other users.
+Users with administrative permissions can set requirements for password security, default settings and lockout settings for other users. - Go to the Administration tab in the function bar and select Administration tab in the function bar and select Settings > Settings > Login.
+Login.

 - User authentication for Bp Event can happen either